Amantini1997/FromUbuntu/Sem 2/MLE/Lectures.md

 - For a good system, the graph climbs steeply on the left side.
 - Area under the curve is related to the probability that the classifier will correctly classify a randomly chosen example

+If the data is **unbalanced**, you may want to replace the *Specificity* with the *Precision*

+As data is often unbalanced in the real world, we prefer Precision and Recall to Accuracy

 # 2 - Decision Trees